Loca B

 Nabilah Hani binti Azali (born 28 May 1992), known professionally as Loca B, is Malaysian rapper.
 She received widespread prominence alongside K-Clique member Noki in the song "Gila" by Kaka Azraff.

 Career

 Initially, Loca B's family did not approve of her involvement in music, but she was able to prove to her family that the music industry could take her further.

 Loca B is best known for her collaboration with Noki K-Clique in the song "Gila" sung by Kaka Azraff.
 This song won the 35th Anugerah Juara Lagu (AJL35) trophy, making Loca B the first Malaysian female rapper to win the AJL trophy.

-Loca B form a duo with her husband, Azree Tuju.
-They release 3 songs entitled: "Naluri", "Empati" and "Bintang", named after the birth of their son.
+Loca B formed a duo with her husband, Azree Tuju.
+They released 3 songs entitled: "Naluri", "Empati" and "Bintang", named after the birth of their son.

 Artistry

 Loca B is known for highlighting hip-hop with her fluency in rapping.
-Among her musical influences is Siti Nurhaliza, in whom she greatly admires.
+Among her musical influences is Siti Nurhaliza, who she greatly admires.